-- 2. Release switch and press the Start position.
+- Release the switch Stop/Preheat position and press Start.
 This activates the engine control, glow plugs and starting system.
 The starter will crank and after a few seconds the engine should start.
-The starter will disconnect if switch is released, or when the generator AC voltage reaches about 90 volts AC. - 3.
+The starter will automatically disconnect when the generator AC voltage builds up. - 3.
 If the engine does not start after cranking 30 seconds, release the Start switch.
 Wait two minutes and then repeat Steps 1 and 2.